 Extensions of Due Dates and Other Amendments to Notes.
 Under the Forbearance Agreement, the Herschkowitz Note and the SOK Note were amended as follows: (i) the due dates of the notes were extended to December 31, 2012, from the previous due dates of June 20, 2012 and August 28, 2012, respectively; (ii) Dr. Herschkowitz will release his security agreement after payment of all currently outstanding promissory notes to parties other than SOK; and (iii) the Herschkowitz Note was amended to add certain events of default relating to judgments against the Company or other creditors taking action with respect to the collateral.
 In December 2012, Dr. Herschkowitz and SOK Partners agreed to further extend the due dates of the Herschkowitz Note and the SOK Note, respectively, through March 31, 2013.
-On March 6, 2013 the due date for the convertible notes was extended to April 30, 2013.
+On March 6, 2013 the due date for the convertible notes was extended to April 30, 2103.
 In consideration of the extension additional milestone fees were revised as described below.
-On April 25, 2013, the due date for the convertible notes was further extended to August 31, 2013.